kestra-io/docs/content/docs/03.concepts/labels.md

 ## Set execution labels when executing a flow from the UI

-When executing flows manually from the UI, you can override and define new labels at flow execution start:
+When executing flows manually from the UI, you can override and define new labels at flow execution start by expanding the "Advanced configuration" section:

 ::div
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XwOQtqdZGZE?si=2jA71fRTDBkBF76P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>